Towards Personalized Bangla Book Recommendation: A Large-Scale Heterogeneous Book Graph Dataset: Introduction

 To bridge this critical gap, this work makes three contributions.
 First, we construct and release RokomariBG, a large-scale heterogeneous book graph dataset constructed from Rokomari.com, Bangladesh’s largest online bookstore.
 The dataset comprises 127,302 book entities, 16,601 authors, 1,515 categories, 2,757 publishers, 63,723 anonymized users, and 209,602 user-generated reviews.
 These entities are connected through eight distinct relationship types, forming a rich heterogeneous knowledge graph that supports advanced recommendation modeling and multi-relational learning.

-Second, to establish a strong empirical foundation for future research, we provide a comprehensive benchmarking study on the Top-N recommendation task.
-We evaluate a broad spectrum of representative recommendation approaches, including popularity-based baselines, collaborative filtering methods, matrix factorization models, content-based approaches, hybrid models with side information, neural two-tower retrieval architectures, and graph-based recommendation models.
-The benchmarking results demonstrate that neural retrieval models are particularly effective in this setting, with the Neural Two-Tower model achieving the strongest benchmark performance (NDCG@10 = 0.204, NDCG@50 = 0.276).
-These findings highlight the importance of jointly modeling user–item interactions, relational structure, and auxiliary textual signals in low-resource recommendation scenarios.
+Second, to establish a strong empirical foundation for future research, we provide a comprehensive benchmarking study on the top-N recommendation and sequential tasks.
+We evaluate a broad spectrum of representative recommendation approaches, including popularity-based baselines, collaborative filtering methods, matrix factorization models, content-based approaches, hybrid models with side information, neural two-tower retrieval architectures, and several sequential recommendation models.
+Our experiment results underscore the importance of jointly modeling user–item interactions, relational structure, and auxiliary textual signals in low-resource recommendation scenarios.

 Third, we conduct a detailed exploratory data analysis to characterize user behavior and content consumption patterns in Bangla literature.
-The analysis reveals several distinctive properties of the ecosystem, including a high concentration of five-star ratings (65.8\%) and a strong engagement of book categories related to career and education, contemporary novels, patriotism, and religion.
+The analysis reveals several distinctive properties of the ecosystem, including a high concentration of five-star ratings (65.8\%) and strong author-loyalty exhibited by Bangladeshi readers.
 These observations provide practical insights for platform operators and content creators, while also informing the design of recommendation models tailored to Bangla reading habits.

 Overall, by releasing this dataset and accompanying benchmark, this work establishes a foundational resource for Bangla book recommendation research.
 Beyond enabling reproducible evaluation in a low-resource language, the dataset offers opportunities for future studies on heterogeneous graph learning, representation learning with sparse interactions, and cross-lingual or multilingual recommendation systems.